 Apart from this, you don’t necessarily need any equipment, as many of the exercises listed above can be done using just your own body weight.

 You can be creative and use a chair (for dips) and maybe a tree branch (for the pull-ups) if you want to get outside.

 For those who like to take things a bit more seriously, you could potentially invest in some additional equipment for a home gym such as a skipping rope, a swiss ball or maybe some kettlebells.

-Obviously, if you can get to a professional gym you’ll have more options available for cardio equipment.
+Obviously, if you can get to a professional gym you’ll have more options available for cardio and resistence workouts.